vplauzon/vplauzon.github.io/_posts/2020/2/2020-06-03-ingesting-histocical-data-at-scale-with-kusto.md

 In some cases, the historical data doesn't have the same *shape* as the data we ingest in real time and hence would need different transformations.
 That would mean a different landing table and different update policies.
 It could then be interesting to transform the data before ingesting instead of using update policies.
 For this, the ingestion from a query over external tables could again be interesting.

+In other cases, the historical data might require more complex pre-processing that might need to be done outside of Kusto (e.g. Azure Function, Azure Batch, Spark, etc.).

 ## Summary

 We have looked at different aspects of large-scale historical data ingestion in Kusto.